Eat well. Drink well. Live well. ™

-Enobytes (“Eno” – short for Enology: a science that deals with wine and wine making, & bytes: A collection of organized bits of information) has been around since 1996.
+Enobytes (“Eno” – short for Enology: a science that deals with wine and wine making, & bytes: A unit of digital information) has been around since 1996.

 Back then, founders Marc Hinton and Pamela Heiligenthal provided consulting services for the wine and restaurant industry in the San Francisco area.
 Since then, the company has evolved radically.

-In 2006, the online version of Enobytes.com emerged as we expanded our services to educate and share our passion and knowledge of wine and food with our readers across the globe.
-Today, thousands of readers and a half a million hits from 95 foreign countries visit Enobytes.com each month.
+In 2001, they registered the Enobytes domain and began designing the site, then in 2006, the online version of Enobytes.com emerged.
+They expanded services to educate and share their passion and knowledge of wine and food with readers across the globe.
+Today, thousands of readers and millions of hits from over a hundred countries visit Enobytes.com each month.

-In addition to writing and tasting for Enobytes.com, Pamela and Marc also contribute as wine bloggers for OregonLive.com (Wine Bytes) and has appeared on Portland’s “Vine Time” on News Radio 750 KXL and on California’s Central Coast “From the Growing of the Grape to the Glass” on KUHL-AM 1410.
+In addition to writing and tasting for Enobytes.com, Pamela and Marc also contribute as wine bloggers for OregonLive.com (Wine Bytes), About Face Magazine, and appear on Portland’s “Vine Time” on News Radio 750 KXL and on California’s Central Coast “From the Growing of the Grape to the Glass” on KUHL-AM 1410.

 Based in Beijing, Edward Ragg reports on the ever changing and developing wine industry in China and abroad.
 Edward Ragg is co-founder, with his wife Fongyee Walker, of Dragon Phoenix Fine Wine Consulting, Beijing’s first independent wine consulting company.
 A former Captain of the Cambridge University Blind-Wine Tasting Team, he has judged at the International Wine Challenge and Shanghai International Wine Challenge.
 Ragg holds the WSET Advanced Certificate and Introductory Sommelier Certificate from The Court of Master Sommeliers but he is returning to wine school and listens attentively to Fongyee, mainland China’s only Master of Wine candidate.